 The growing complexities of medical and health care issues such as genetic engineering, reproductive technologies, and end of life care demonstrate the need for dialogue and preparation at the undergraduate level.
 But how ought we best engage students in reflection on and discussion of the unique tensions that exist between technology, science, religion, and health?

 Increasingly, medical schools and undergraduate courses in religion and bioethics utilize narrative methodologies not only to listen to and interpret patients’ stories but also to challenge the presumptions and presuppositions of those providing care.
+You’ll find even in the best Carribean medical schools that the mental strain on students can be overwhelming but manageable.
 Theorists like Arthur W. Frank and Rita Charon have helped to fashion a new kind of narrative epistemology for approaching ethical issues.
 Charon writes: “Reciprocal and reflective, the practice of narrative ethics demands vision and courage, all the while replenishing one’s store of vision and courage.”1 Using narratives for ethical reflection becomes a praxis, a practical way of knowing how to make decisions.
 John Lantos, author of The Lazarus Case: Life-and-Death Issues in Neonatal Intensive Care, states: “Over the last twenty years in America, both doctors and patients have tried to tell certain stories about end-of-life care in the language of bioethics and in the language of legal rights.
 Other stories have been told in the languages of clinical epidemiology and health services research.
 None of these stories captures the complexity of the drama that the people who are living their lives or dying their deaths are enacting in the same way that fiction or poetry does.”2 We currently teach a senior interdisciplinary Capstone course entitled The Ragged Edge of Life: Where Theology and Medicine Meet.
 Students in service-related professions take our course: pre-medicine, nursing, social work, pastoral ministry, education, and communication disorders.
 Because the students are in clinical or internship settings, we do not require additional service related experiences.
 Instead, through the use of narratives (written and visual), we hope to challenge and transform the relationships students will have with their clients and patients as well as among themselves.

 Our course description reads: “The purpose of this class is to examine ‘local’ stories from people’s lives in order to reflect upon what it means to be a human person in an age of medical science and bio-technology.
 If we truly become who we are in, with, and under technology, then our relationship with technology contributes to human personhood.
 We live with new boundaries in new ways—nature and technology, human nature and non-human nature, rich and poor, God and the world.
 Those boundaries, blurred and crossed, are the ragged edges where we try to make sense of the question ‘How then shall we live?’”
 This course is not only an introduction to issues in the conversation between theology and medicine; it also connects to other conversations about the world in which we live.
 The nature of the course requires that students engage deeply with the material, both intellectually and existentially.
 We encourage students to approach each topic with a willingness to take risks and to display an intellectual curiosity about the questions we approach that are at the ragged edges of life.
 For example, when we delve into controversial issues like artificial reproductive technologies, we invite scientists and physicians from Sanford Women’s Health3 to come and give detailed explanations of the science they are using for treatment of infertility.
 Students also read a variety of religious perspectives about reproductive issues to gain a broader understanding beyond their own worldviews.
 Students are often uninformed about the current abilities of science and technology or even about differing religious points of view.
 Many have been known to change rigid opinions about controversial issues once they examine an issue from multiple perspectives, working through the dissonance with their own worldviews to accept a new angle of vision.